dkornai/TE_datasim/README.md

 The data can also be concatenated with a further `n_redundant_dim` of i.i.d. noise, which, should leave the true TE unchanged.

+to use, import via `from te_datasim.lineargaussian import MVLinearGaussianSimulator`

 -----

 ### 2) Bivariate Joint Process System

-`BVJointProcessSimulator` implements a simple stochastic joint process system from https://doi.org/10.48550/arXiv.1912.07277
+`BVJointProcessSimulator` implements a simple stochastic joint process system from https://doi.org/10.48550/arXiv.1912.07277 To use, import via `from te_datasim.jointprocess import BVJpointProcessSimulator`.

 - Causal graph: